samvera-labs/dog_biscuits/README.md

 Add the -f flag to overwrite any existing files with new ones.

-Add the --skipmodel flag to overwrite any existing files but leave the model and indexer unchanged.
+Add the --skipmodel flag to overwrite any existing files but leave the model and indexer unchanged (eg. when you have custom properties in the model and/or custom indexing).

 ## Documentation